 Painter himself once again ventured into the international spectrum in the summer of 2011, serving as head coach for the U.S. World University Games Team in Shenzhen, China.
 Despite being knocked from medal contention with a loss in the quarterfinals, Painter led the USA to a 7-1 record that tied for the best in the tournament.

-These past two summers, Painter served on the committee to select the team for the United States U18 and U19 National Team.
+These past three summers, Painter served on the committee to select the team for the United States U18 and U19 National Team.